Considerations When Consuming Web Services

 Using non-XLANG/s supported Web method parameter type will cause compilation errors.
 For example, BizTalk Server does not support a parameter that consists of a single dimensional array of schema types.
 In addition, BizTalk Server does not support multi-dimensional arrays.
 For a list of words that XLANG/s language reserves in BizTalk Server, see XLANG/s Reserved Words.

-When you use the Add Web Reference to add Web references to BizTalk projects, BizTalk Server converts the schema types that are required to call each Web method to schemas.
+When you use the Add Service Reference to add service references to BizTalk projects, BizTalk Server converts the schema types that are required to call each Web method to schemas.
 BizTalk Server adds these schemas to Reference.xsd.
 If your schemas contain element names that are C# keywords or the element name is not valid as a C# identifier, you may get a run-time error.
 To avoid run-time errors, ensure that the Web service you consume does not contain element names that are C# keywords or invalid C# identifiers.

 BizTalk Server can consume one dimensional and jagged arrays exposed by Web services that are not BizTalk Web services.
 For more information about how to consume Web service arrays, see How to Consume Web Service Arrays.